Lupus: Symptoms, Diagnosis, Treatment

 Symptoms and Signs of Lupus

-Renal Disorder: Renal Disorder involving excess proteins in urinary output that is greater than 0.5 gm per day or 3+ on test sticks.
+- Renal Disorder: Renal Disorder involving excess proteins in urinary output that exceeds 0.5 grams per day or 3+ on test sticks.
 It may also involve cellular casts, which are abnormal elements in the urine that are derived from white or red cells or both, or from kidney tubule cells.

-Hematologic Disorders: There are several Hematologic Disorders that may be signs of Lupus.
-Hymolytic Anemia or Leukopenia, where the white blood cell count falls below four-thousand cells per cubic millimeter are potential signs.
+- Hematologic Disorders: There are several Hematologic Disorders that may be signs of Lupus.
+Hymolytic Anemia or Leukopenia, where the white blood cell count falls below four-thousand cells per cubic millimeter, are potential signs.
 Lymphopenia, where less than one-thousand five hundred lymphocytes per cubic millimeter are present in the blood, is another.
 Thrombocytopenia, where there are less than one hundred-thousand platelets per cubic millimeter in the blood, is still another potential sign of Lupus.
 With Leukopenia and Lymphopenia, they must be detected on at least two or more occasions.
-Some drugs can induce Thrombocytopenia, so to be considered a potential sign of Lupus it must be detected in the absence of any drugs that might induce it.
+Some drugs can induce Thrombocytopenia, so to be considered a potential sign of Lupus it must be detected without any drugs that might induce it.

 Lupus and Treatment

 Treatment can effectively minimize the symptoms and inflammation associated with Lupus for most people, as well as helping to maintain their bodily functions.
 There are some preventative measures that people with Lupus can take to reduce the risk of the symptoms of Lupus.
-People with Lupus who are photosensitive can avoid exposure to the sun or use sun screen in an effort to avoid rashes.
+People with Lupus who are photosensitive can avoid exposure to the sun or use sunscreen in an effort to avoid rashes.
 Muscle fatigue and weakness can be prevented to a degree through regular exercise.
-In order to avoid some specific infections, persons with Lupus can get immunized against them.
+To avoid some specific infections, persons with Lupus can get immunized against them.

 Non-steroidal Anti-inflammatory Drugs (NSAID's) and Lupus